Dominik Sarapata

-Dominik Sarapata (born 25 October 2007) is a Polish professional footballer who plays as a midfielder for Danish Superliga club Copenhagen.
+Dominik Sarapata (born 25 October 2007) is a Polish professional footballer who plays as a midfielder for Czech First League club Artis Brno, on loan from Copenhagen.

 Club career

 As a youth player, Sarapata joined the youth academy of Polish side Józefka Chorzów.
 In 2020, he joined the youth academy of Polish side Górnik Zabrze and was promoted to the club's senior team in 2024, where he made sixteen league appearances and scored one goal.
 On 2 February 2025, he debuted for them during a 1–1 home draw with Puszcza Niepołomice in the league.
 Danish newspaper Tipsbladet wrote in 2025 that he was "one of the biggest talents in Polish football" while playing for the club.

 On 20 June 2025, Sarapata moved to Danish side Copenhagen on a four-year deal, for a reported fee of €4 million.
+On 27 January 2026, Sarapata extended his contract with Copenhagen until the summer of 2029 and was loaned to Polish Ekstraklasa club Wisła Płock for the remainder of the season.
+He made seven league appearances for Wisła, and returned to Copenhagen after the season concluded.
+On 2 September 2026, he moved on a season-long loan to Czech club Artis Brno.

 International career

 Sarapata is a Poland youth international.
 In the summer of 2024, he represented the Poland under-17s at the 2024 UEFA European Under-17 Championship.